 When I've finished, what course can I do next?

-At the end of this short-course you may wish to join one of the regular singing courses in our main programme.
-You may also wish to join the next Technical singing class.
-Please note, we also offer courses in sight-singing and music theory / musicianship which can also help different aspects of your singing development.
+You may wish to join one of the regular singing courses in our main programme and/or the next Technical singing class.
+City Lit also offers courses in sight-singing and music theory / musicianship which can also help different aspects of your singing development.